RandomNoobster/IT1901-Chore-Manager/docs/release2/WorkFlow.md

 We have continued to hold the two-hours meeting every week.
 However the two, two-hour meetings turned into four-hour meetings after the lectures stopped.
 These meetings are where we have done the big majority of the work.
 The first meetings after deliverbal 1 were spent adressing the feedback from the first deliverable.
 After that we have spent the meetings working on the issues we have created for the project.

 # Issues
-According to the feedback from the first deliverable and the requirements for the second deliverable we have created issues in the same manner as for deliv
+According to the feedback from the first deliverable and the requirements for the second deliverable we have created issues in the same manner as for deliverable 1.
+We have created issues for all the requirements for the second deliverable.
+We have also created issues for the feedback from the first deliverable.

 # Branching
+Although branching didnt become a requirement untill this second deliverable, we have been using branching since the beginning of the project.
+We have continued to use the same branching strategy as described in the first deliverable.
+This means that we have a master branch which is the main branch of the project.
+All issues are branced into their own branch to minimize conflicts and securing that the master branch is always working.
+When an issue is finished and the code has been reviewed, the branch is merged into the master branch.
+We have used a strict naming convention for the branches.
+The name of the branch is the issue number followed by a short description of the issue.
+This makes it easy to see which issue a branch is related to.

 # Milestones
+We have created milestones for the project.
+The milestones are used to group issues together.
+We have created milestones for the different deliverables and for the feedback from the first deliverable.
+This makes it easy to see which issues are related to which deliverable.

 # Pear-Programming
+We have also implemented pear-programming in our workflow for some of the issues.
+This has been done by working together in pairs on the same computer.
+This has been done for issues where we have felt that it would be easier to work together on the same computer.
+Especially when working with different scenes and how the view should look like for the user.